These Party Poppers With A Toy Hidden Inside Are Perf For Your Kid's Birthday Party

-Confetti-Filled Party Popteenies Might Just Be Be Your Child's Newest Obsession, So Brace Yourself
+Confetti-Filled Party Popteenies Might Just Be Your Child's Newest Obsession, So Brace Yourself

 If, like me, you have a child who has fallen inexplicably in love with watching YouTubers unboxing blind bags and surprise toys, then it's possible you will soon also have a child begging you for a slightly startling surprise popper.
 In fact, these confetti-filled Party Popteenies might just be your child's newest obsession, and honestly, it's easy to see why.
 Party Popteenies pretty much combine tiny collectable dolls, confetti, and the element of surprise to offer up a party-themed toy kids will love — think, New Year's Eve confetti poppers filled with hidden surprises that you don't have to wait until midnight to enjoy.